EranBoudjnah/CleanArchitectureForAndroid/README.md

   when using it.
 At the time of writing, judging by the number of stars on each repository, the industry seems to lean towards Mockk.

+  I was asked about using *fakes*.
+I have explored fakes, and found them to be overly verbose and too expensive to maintain.

 - **Dependency injection framework**

   A critical part of most modern apps, dependency injection (DI) helps us obtain the objects